|In all health care settings

 - Proper hygiene practices and the use of hygiene facilities

-- The control of infections
+- The control of infections.

-At least once a year the measures and procedures for the health and safety of workers shall be reviewed and revised in the light of current knowledge and practice.
+At least once per year the measures and procedures for the health and safety of workers shall be reviewed and revised in the light of current knowledge and practice.
 The employer, in consultation with the joint health and safety committee or health and safety representative, if any, shall develop, establish and provide training and educational programs in health and safety measures and procedures for workers that are relevant to the workers’ work.

 A worker who is required by his or her employer or by the Regulation for Health Care and Residential Facilities to wear or use any protective clothing, equipment or device shall be instructed and trained in its care, use and limitations before wearing or using it for the first time and at regular intervals thereafter and the worker shall participate in such instruction and training.
 The employer is reminded of the need to be able to demonstrate training, and is therefore encouraged to document the workers trained, the dates training was conducted, and materials covered during training.
-Under the OHSA, a worker must work in compliance with the Act and its regulations, and use or wear any equipment, protective devices or clothing required by the employer.
+Under the Occupational Health and Safety Act, a worker must work in compliance with the Act and its regulations, and use or wear any equipment, protective devices or clothing required by the employer.